MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/fonts.rst

 The font encoding is similar to the :ref:`section_image_alpha`.
 These formats only embed the pixel's opacity information.
-The color to draw the strings is the current color of the graphics context.
+The strings will be drawn using the current color of the graphics context.
-No color is embedded, consequently, the colored characters as emojis are not supported.
+No color is embedded, consequently, colored characters as emojis are not supported.

 Languages
 ---------